qclab-quantum/Qtailor/README.md

 ```

 >📋  When training complete the training result will be automatically saved in **benchmark/a-result/xxx.csv**.
-> The column **'rl'** means the depth of mapped circuits results from our method, the column 'results'  results represents the lower left corner of the matrix , as we mention in **Section 2.1 (line 92)**
+> The column **'rl'** means the depth of mapped circuits results from our method, the column 'results'  results represents the lower left corner of the matrix **

 ## Evaluation